drew-y/zircon/README.md

 compiler.

 - `.hbs and .md` Are processed by the handlebars compiler followed by the markdown compiler.
-Any handlebars expressions are given a context containing the data in the frontmatter merged with the data in the defaults.yml file along with a site object describing the entire site (See SiteFolder in src/definitions.ts).
+Any handlebars expressions are given a context containing the following
+  data:
+  - The content frontmatter data merged with the data from defaults.yaml
+  - A "root" object that decribes the entire site (see SiteFolder src/definitions.ts for interface)
+  - A "local" object that decribes the directory the content file is in. (see SiteFolder src/definitions.ts for interface)

 - `.hbs, .md, and .html` Are finally injected into the layout specified by either the front matter or the `defaults.yml` file (if layout is not defined in front matter).
 Once